Murder of Shanda Sharer: In literature and stage plays

 The crime was documented in two true crime books, Little Lost Angel by Michael Quinlan and Cruel Sacrifice by Aphrodite Jones; Jones's book on the case became a New York Times Bestseller.

 The story was turned into a play by Rob Urbinati called Hazelwood Jr. High, which starred Chloë Sevigny as Tackett.
 The play was published by Samuel French, Inc. in September 2009.

-The poem The Whole World Is Singing by Daphne Gottlieb, is told from the point of view of Shanda Sharer and includes lines from notes written from Shanda Sharer to Amanda Heavrin.
+The 2023 novel Penance by Eliza Clark, which is structured as a fictional true crime book, centers on a murder with details and characters largely based on the murder of Shanda Sharer.

-The poem In God's Arms by author Lacy Gray dedicated to the family of Shanda Renee Sharer.
-It was published February 8, 1993 and May 11, 1995 in the Jeffersonville, Indiana-based newspaper, The Evening News.
+The poem In God's Arms by author Lacy Gray was dedicated to the family of Shanda Renée Sharer.
+It was published on February 8, 1993, and May 11, 1995, in the Jeffersonville Evening News.
+The 2008 book kissing dead girls includes the Daphne Gottlieb poem The Whole World Is Singing, told from the point of view of Shanda Sharer and includes lines from notes written from Sharer to Amanda Heavrin.

+In film

+In the 2019 film The World Is Full of Secrets, teenage girls at a sleepover trade horror stories - all of which are nonfictional accounts of the murders of girls and young women.
+The third of these stories is an account of the murder of Sharer, though the participants are referred to by pseudonyms.

 On television

 "Mean", an episode from the fifth season of Law & Order: Special Victims Unit, is based on the murder.

 The Cold Case second-season episode "The Sleepover" is loosely based on this crime.

-In May 2011, Dr. Phil aired a two-part series on the crime, which featured Shanda Sharer's mother and sister Paije, who both harshly confronted Hope Rippey on the show, and an interview with Amanda Heavrin.
+In May 2011, Dr. Phil aired a two-part series on the crime, which featured Shanda Sharer's mother and sister Paije, who both harshly confronted Hope Rippey on the show about her early release, and an interview with Amanda Heavrin.

 The murder of Sharer was covered in the first of two segments in the Lifetime series Killer Kids, episode "Jealousy", aired: July 2014.

 The Investigation Discovery series The 1990s: The Deadliest Decade, episode "The New Girl" interviews Sharer's mother along with lead police officers, aired: November 2018.

+Episode 3 of Mean Girl Murders (2024) is about Shanda's case.